oapicf/pinterest-sdk/clients/go/generated/docs/OauthAccessTokenResponseEverlastingRefresh.md

 ### NewOauthAccessTokenResponseEverlastingRefresh

-`func NewOauthAccessTokenResponseEverlastingRefresh(refreshToken string, refreshTokenExpiresIn int32, refreshTokenExpiresAt int32, ) *OauthAccessTokenResponseEverlastingRefresh`
+`func NewOauthAccessTokenResponseEverlastingRefresh(accessToken string, tokenType string, expiresIn int32, scope string, refreshToken string, refreshTokenExpiresIn int32, refreshTokenExpiresAt int32, ) *OauthAccessTokenResponseEverlastingRefresh`

 NewOauthAccessTokenResponseEverlastingRefresh instantiates a new OauthAccessTokenResponseEverlastingRefresh object This constructor will assign default values to properties that have it defined,